Google OAuth clients that request certain sensitive OAuth scopes are subject to verification by Google.

 The number of users who can authorize an app via the unverified app flow is capped to limit possible abuse.
 See OAuth application user limits for details.

-You can request a verification of the OAuth client used by your app and its Cloud project.
+You can request a verification of the OAuth client used by your app and its associated Cloud Platform (GCP) project.
 Once your app is verified, your users will no longer see the unverified app screen.
 In addition, your app will no longer be subject to the user cap.

 In addition, you must have the following required assets: